birdflag/birdflag.github.io/_pages/about.md

 Hello!
 My name is Hannah Fogarty.
 I'm a Charlottesville-based graphic designer, museum professional, and curriculum developer.
 My love of all things visual is the constant thread in my life.
 <br>
 <br>
 My experience is in 2-dimensional design for the museum, with more recent forays into logo design, advertising, and digital drawing.
-Contact me at hfogartydesign(at)gmail.com to talk project ideas!
+Contact me to talk project ideas!

 ![](/images/IMG_2460.JPG)